f4b6a3/uuid-creator/README.md

 a9601d43-6c51-11e9-9711-4546d757de20
 ```

-### DCE Security (version 2)
+### DCE security (version 2)

-The DCE Security is a Time-based UUID that also has local domain and local identifier.
+The DCE Security is a time-based UUID that also has a local domain and a local identifier.

 ```java
 // DCE Security